Gradient Testing and Estimation by Comparisons: Auxiliary Lemmas for Classical Upper Bounds

 \subsection{Constant Overlap via Basis Averaging}

-In this subsection, we prove that for a fixed unit vector in $\R^n$, assuming that its inner product with all basis vectors of a Haar-random orthonormal basis is at least $-1/n$, the given vector has a constant overlap with the uniform average of all basis vectors: \begin{theorem}[Constant Overlap via Basis Averaging] Fix $n\ge 3$ and a unit vector $\v\in\mathbb R^n$.
+In this subsection, we prove that for a fixed unit vector in $\R^n$, assuming that its inner product with all basis vectors of a Haar-random orthonormal basis is at least $-1/n$, the given vector has a constant overlap with the uniform average of all basis vectors.
+Similar asymptotic bounds are standard in high-dimensional spherical measures; see, e.g., \cite{chatterjee2017uniform,kim2018conditional}. \begin{lemma} Fix $n\ge 3$ and a unit vector $\v\in\mathbb R^n$.
 Let $(\u_1,\dots,\u_n)$ be a Haar-random orthonormal basis in $\mathbb R^n$, conditioned on the event

 Define

 Then for all $n\ge 500$,